Homemade pasta (sheets and shapes)

 Storage

-10 rules for a perfect fresh pasta!
+Decalogue for perfect fresh pasta

 For the translation of some texts, artificial intelligence tools may have been used.